raspberrypilearning/how-are-you/en/step_2.md

 + Open the code editor.
 Currently in the `say`{:class="block3looks"} block you say "Write your message here".
 Delete the message that is there and type in your own personal message.

 + Choose the respondent's language i.e. the language you want to translate your message in to.
+It's currently set to Arabic.
 There are 40 languages in Scratch to choose from!
 Let's hope the language the respondent speaks is included in those 40.
 ```blocks3
 when flag clicked
 set voice to [tenor v] ::tts